joshtrotter/none-shall-pass/README.md

 One such action trigger implemented for this prototype is the [Melee Swipe Action Trigger](Input/MeleeActionTrigger.cs) which tracks a swipe across the screen then transforms the input to produce a smooth curve in 3D world space and render a slice particle along this curve.

 ### Info
 This repository contains only the scripts from the Unity project.
 Binary file are kept out of the public repo as they contain art assets purchased from the Unity Asset Store.
 A rudimentary [Player Controller](HeroController.cs) and an [AI Controller](EnemyKnight.cs) with basic detect and chase behaviours is included.
-The animations are targeted to the Boxy Knight (https://www.assetstore.unity3d.com/en/#!/content/39419) but could easily be switched out for another model.
 The prototype employs tap to move and swipe to attack controls.